-The CFMS recommends to the Advisory Council on the Implementation of National Pharmacare:
+The CFMS recommends to The Honourable Ginette Petitpas Taylor, Minister of Health; The Honourable Bill Morneau, Minister of Finance; and the Advisory Council on the Implementation of National Pharmacare:

 - 1. That a universal national pharmacare program be designed and implemented. - 2.
 That the federal government work in partnership with the provinces and territories to replace Canada's current private and public patchwork coverage for prescription drugs with a single-payer, universal pharmacare program that designates prescription medications as medically necessary under an amended Canada Health Act (CHA). - 3.
 That a national and evidence-based prescription drug formulary be developed.
 It should include safe and cost-effective medications, and drug coverage should be portable across all provinces and territories. - 4.
 That Pharmacare be funded through the federal and all provincial and territorial governments, with no financial barriers to access for the individual patient (i.e., no copays, deductibles). - 5.
 That confidential data and IT systems be implemented to promote stewardship in prescribing patterns, facilitate quality improvement practices in drug safety and effectiveness, and optimize appropriate drug plan management.